 First, we started looking at Wozber from a different perspective and perceiving it as more than just a CV builder.
 We envisioned a platform encompassing multiple solutions towards boosting the chances of landing the desired job.
 A basic CV at its core is essential, but it's only a part of the answer to the bigger problem, the first step in the process.

 Once we saw that, it all became clear what we needed to do to deliver a fair balance of free and paid functionality.
-We opened up our CV Builder and Template Customisation as two services available entirely for free without any limitations.
+We opened up our CV Builder as a service available entirely for free without any limitations.
 Fast forward, this change, together with features we developed down the road, helped us attract more users in one year than during all years before combined.

 The free CV builder opened the door to additional services that users might need once they have the initial content ready.
 The real beauty of such a structure is that it enables you to create a CV entirely by yourself for free, and only if you need help or want to improve your CV in some way, only then you might need to buy additional services.
 We think that this kind of business model is fairest for job seekers and offers a measurable contribution to their success.